 Review Your Policy Coverage

 Reviewing your policy coverage will allow you to determine what coverage entails for roof replacement.
-Usually a roof that is newer (10 years or less) is fully covered for repair or replacement on sections of the roof that have been damaged.
+Usually, a roof that is newer (10 years or less) is fully covered for repair or replacement on sections of the roof that have been damaged.

 Beyond the 10 Year Mark

-Other insurance policies only offer coverage on the depreciated value of the roof, whether it is newer or older, while some policies offer full repair or replacement costs for the damaged areas in spite of its age.
+Other insurance policies only offer coverage on the depreciated value of the roof, whether it is newer or older, while some policies offer a full repair or replacement costs for the damaged areas in spite of its age.

 Inspection and Prompt Reporting

 Regardless of the situation with a damaged roof and the circumstances surrounding it, most insurance companies dispatch an inspector to examine and confirm a claim.
-If the inspector determines that the damage has occurred because of normal aging, deteriorating conditions or everyday wear and tear, such findings are usually interpreted as normal maintenance and are not covered under a home policy.
+If the inspector determines that the damage has occurred because of normal aging, deteriorating conditions, or everyday wear and tear, such findings are usually interpreted as normal maintenance and are not covered under a home policy.